briggsreschke/scripts/apache-logfile-parser/README.md

 <h4> aparse.py </h4>

 <p>
 	Parses Apache log file and stores each logfile record as a list, or dictionary.
-Includes optional user customizable routines for further parsing of each log file record.
+Includes optional user customizable routines for filtering log file records.

 </p>